liyue201/gostl/README.md

 - CountIf: Count the number of elements that satisfy the function f in the iterator interval
 - Find: Find the first element equal to the specified value in the iterator interval and returns its iterator
 - FindIf：Find the first element satisfying function f in the iterator interval and return its iterator
+- MaxElement : Find the largest element and return its iterator
+- MinElement : Find the smallest element and return its iterator

 ```go
 package main